 Georgetown provides life insurance at no cost for most employees.
 Additional insurance for you and your family members is available for a monthly premium.

 Georgetown automatically enrolls eligible employees in short term and long term disability coverage.
-These plans, administered by Matrix Absence Management, are designed to replace a portion of your income if you are unable to work due to illness or injury.
+These plans, administered by The Hartford, are designed to replace a portion of your income if you are unable to work due to illness or injury.
 Georgetown pays the entire cost of short term disability (or salary continuance for academic employees); long term disability premiums are deducted from your pay on an after-tax basis.

 The Health Advocate program will provide you, your spouse and dependent children unlimited phone or email access to a Personal Health Advocate.
 Personal Health Advocates are typically registered nurses, supported by medical directors and benefits and claims specialists, who can get to the bottom of a wide variety of health care and insurance-related issues.